ZHANG-YU-CHENG/leetcode/README.md

 # leetcode
-leetcode practices using C language
+leetcode practices using C and C++ language